womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/1-intro-to-polygon.md

 ## Ethereum Scaling Solutions

 Ethereum has become one of the most popular blockchains for a while due to its ability to employ Turing complete smart-contracts.
-Though, after it gained popularity there has been a significant network congestion as a result high gas fees.
+Though, after it gained popularity there has been a significant network congestion resulting in high gas fees.

 ## Difference Between Ethereum L1, L2 and Sidechains